Privacy policy

 V. Updates to this Privacy Policy

-GLS B.V. may from time to time, and in its sole discretion, update this Privacy Policy.
+GLS Logistics Systems Canada Ltd. / GLS B.V. may from time to time, and in its sole discretion, update this Privacy Policy.
 Any changes will be effective when the amended Privacy Policy is posted on the website(s).
-This information was last updated on July 23rd, 2024.
+This information was last updated on February 5th, 2025.
 Subject to applicable laws, GLS will notify you of any changes to this Privacy Policy.